-A rubberized membrane is installed on P1 to P2 floors to help prevent water and road salt brought into the garage on tires from penetrating the concrete.
-The P3 level has an AV sealer over the concrete floor.
+A rubberized membrane is installed on the garage floor surfaces of P1 to P3 to help prevent water and road salt brought into the garage on tires, from penetrating the concrete.
+The P4 level has an AV sealer over the concrete floor.

 These coatings are very sensitive to oil, other chemicals and stress from turning tires when the car is not in motion.
-A guick look at the floor under your car will help you determine if the coating in your space is damaged.
+A quick look at the floor under your car will help you determine if the coating in your space is damaged.
 If oil leaks or spills of any kind occur, please clean them with soap and water or throw an absorbent material on the spot to soak up the spill and later clean the area.
 Leaks left for any period of time will result in damage to the garage surface and will be the financial responsibility of the owner of the parking space to repair to its original condition.
 Repairs to the membrane are expensive.
 A few minutes of your time could avoid this unnecessary expense.